Joniba1/Logger/README.md

 - The log files are stored in the `logs` directory.
 - When starting a new logger without terminating the last one, the `terminate()` function will be called automatically.
+- The logger will not start if the file name specified in the `start()` function already exists.